 The film was a big hit with audiences, and they loved the beautiful music, gorgeous animation and cultural elements the movie presented.
 It’s still regarded as a classic from the ‘Disney Renaissance’ era.

+Within this collection, you will meet Pocahontas and other characters like John Smith, Governer Ratcliffe, Meeko and many more!
 We will also learn a bit about the film and its history as we work through this wonderful collection together.

 25 Free Pocahontas Coloring Pages To Print And Color